elastic/logstash-docs-md/docs/vpr/v0-0-1-plugins-filters-elastic_integration.md

 ## Supported Ingest Processors [v0.0.1-plugins-filters-elastic_integration-supported_ingest_processors]

-This filter can run {{es}} Ingest Node pipelines that are *wholly* comprised of the supported subset of processors.
+This filter can run Elasticsearch Ingest Node pipelines that are *wholly* comprised of the supported subset of processors.
 It has access to the Painless and Mustache scripting engines where applicable:

 | Source | Processor | Caveats |
 | --- | --- | --- |